tflesui/cohort-calc/README.md

 ### The Approach

 On first explanation, this project seemed very doable and my first question was related to data requirements.
-After learning about the freedom to choose how the data is brought in, my thoughts were use local storage or maybe the useReducer hook, of which I had experience with both.
+After learning about the freedom to choose how the data is brought in, my thoughts were to use local storage or maybe the useReducer hook, of which I had experience with both.
 Further research led me to the useContext hook, which seemed perfect for this project and ended up being the choice to manage state (data).

 After building a scaffold of the layout with Bootstrap/Reactstrap components, the next problem to tackle was the logic.
 At this point in the project, I quickly realized that the algorithm to satisfy the project requirements would make this app much more challenging than initially imagined.
-Researching algorithms and dynamic programming yielded the appropriate algorithm and the work to re-structure the code began.
+Researching algorithms and dynamic programming yielded the appropriate algorithm and the work to restructure the code began.

 The last major step to work on was to implement a few unit tests for the code.
 Testing the components was accomplished through the React Testing Library.
 Previous unit testing experience is with Jest, so using the React Testing Library was a first for me and a worthwhile experience.